scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Duration:** instant
 - **Damage Type:** lightning

-Charge the air around a creature in range, causing sparks to strike the creature.
-Make a spellcasting roll against the creatures Dexterity.
+Charge the air around a creature in range, causing it to discharge through the creature.
+Make a spellcasting roll against the creatures Dexterity save.
 On success the creature takes a wound in lightning damage.
-If you roll a critical the spell bounces to a creature adjacent to the target, making a new roll for the new creature.
-This cannot bounce to the same creature twice and must bounce if there is a creature adjacent to the initial target.
+If you roll a critical the spell bounces to an adjacent creature, making a new roll for the new creature.
+This cannot bounce to the same creature twice and must bounce if there is a creature adjacent to the target.

 Add an enhanced die for every level cast above cantrip.